rs886041392

 Variant summary

-The NM_000352.6(ABCC8):c.3130_3149del(p.Thr1044LeufsTer63) variant causes a frameshift change involving the alteration of a conserved nucleotide.
+The NM_000352.6(ABCC8):c.3130_3149delACCCCTGCAGCCAGGAACTG(p.Thr1044LeufsTer63) variant causes a frameshift change involving the alteration of a conserved nucleotide.
 The variant allele was found at a frequency of 0.00000558 in 1,614,030 control chromosomes in the GnomAD database, with no homozygous occurrence.
-Variant has been reported in ClinVar as Likely pathogenic (★★).
+It is difficult to determine the true allele frequency of this variant because it is of type DEL_BIG, and the frequency of such variant types in population databases may be underestimated and unreliable.
+Variant has been reported in ClinVar as Pathogenic (★★).
 Synonymous variant affecting the same amino acid position (i.e. T1044T) has been classified as Likely benign.
 Variant results in nonsense mediated mRNA decay.

 Frequency